HoudiniGraphql/houdini/README.md

 -   Composable and colocated data requirements for your components
 -   Normalized cache with declarative updates
--   Sapper ready.
-Sveltekit support once it stabilizes.
 -   Generated types
 -   Subscriptions
--   Customizable error handling (coming soon)
+-   Support for Sapper and Sveltekit's public beta

 At its core, houdini seeks to enable a high quality developer experience without compromising bundle size.
 Like Svelte, houdini shifts what is